Ichimonji10/cfg/README.rst

     # For each track, album, or artist object in the database, if the corresponding file(s) is
     # absent, delete that database object.
     #
-    # This command doesn't check to see if the corresponding file(s) are absent.
+    # This command doesn't check to see if the corresponding file(s) have moved.
 The
     # `check_inplace_files` command does this.
     docker-compose run --rm funkwhale-api python manage.py prune_library --tracks --albums --artists